shivam-dubey-1/data-on-eks/website/docs/gen-ai/inference/vLLM-rayserve.md

 These environment variables are crucial for enabling the embedding of Grafana panels within the Ray Dashboard and for proper communication between Ray, Grafana, and Prometheus:

  - **RAY_GRAFANA_IFRAME_HOST** is used by your browser to fetch Grafana panels.
-It's set to localhost:3000, which is typically used when accessing Grafana through port forwarding.
+It's set to 127.0.0.1:3000, which is typically used when accessing Grafana through port forwarding.
  - **RAY_GRAFANA_HOST** defines the internal Kubernetes service URL for Grafana.
 The Ray head pod uses this for backend health checks and communication within the cluster.
  - **RAY_PROMETHEUS_HOST** specifies the internal Kubernetes service URL for Prometheus, allowing Ray to query metrics when needed.

-These variables ensure seamless integration between Ray and the monitoring stack.
-They enable the Ray Dashboard to display Grafana panels and allow Ray components to communicate with Grafana and Prometheus services within the Kubernetes cluster.
-The specific service names used reflect the resources deployed by the Kube Prometheus Stack, ensuring proper connectivity.
+`Note:`Since we forward the port of Grafana to 127.0.0.1:3000 in this example, we set RAY_GRAFANA_IFRAME_HOST to http://127.0.0.1:3000.
+See [Configuring and Managing Ray Dashboard](https://docs.ray.io/en/latest/cluster/configure-manage-dashboard.html) for more details about these environment variables.

 **Access Prometheus Web UI**